Brad-Hammond/Fast-Fingers/README.md

 #### Typing Test Page

-The below is my mockup wireframe of the typying test page for desktop, this stayed close to design.<br>However in the end I opted for the count down timer to be at the top of the screen as this was better user experience due to it being easier for the user to see when playing.
+The below is my mockup wireframe of the typing test page for desktop, this stayed close to design.<br>However in the end I opted for the count down timer to be at the top of the screen as this was better user experience due to it being easier for the user to see when playing.

 ![Desktop Typing-Test Page](assets/readmeimages/TypingTest.png)